sdondley/ClimateChangeChat/notes/current-notes.md

 # Current Notes

 Diary of rather random stuff I'm taking notes on to keep track of shit.
-I can dump notes from here and organize them later into the website.
+I can dump notes from here and organize them later into the website if they warrant it.

 ## 2022
 ### March